yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 Please, please use an existing service mesh implementation if at all possible as opposed to rolling your own.
-Even if you can't use an existing implementation directly, consider ripping out and reusing the components that can be adapted to your environment.
+Even if you can't use an existing implementation directly, consider ripping out and reusing the pieces that can be adapted to your environment.

 At Stripe, we built our control plane components completely from scratch.
 While it was a lot of fun personally, it took a long time to develop and there were a number of very tricky corner cases that popped up and led to serious production incidents along the way.
-It's much safer to adopt service mesh components that have been written by domain experts and been extensively battle-tested in external environments.
+It's much safer to adopt service mesh components that have been written by domain experts and been extensively battle-tested outside your company.

 ## Conclusion

 Service meshes have a lot of benefits, but also a number of downsides that should be carefully considered before committing to a rollout.
-Thankfully, things should get better in the future as cloud providers build more service mesh features directly into their products and third-party solutions like [Istio](https://istio.io/latest/docs/concepts/what-is-istio/) become more robust.
+Thankfully, things should get better in the future as cloud providers include more service mesh features directly into their products and third-party solutions like [Istio](https://istio.io/latest/docs/concepts/what-is-istio/) become more robust.
 In the meantime, though, be careful!